vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 4. Migrate data from MongoDB on-premises to Azure Cosmos DB with the least changes possible to the application code.

+5. Migrate relational data from PostgreSQL on-premises databases to Microsoft Azure

-5. Continue to use Git repositories for source control and integrate into a CI/CD workflow.
+6. Continue to use Git repositories for source control and integrate into a CI/CD workflow.

-6. Prefer a complete suite of operational management tools with:
+7. Prefer a complete suite of operational management tools with:

     - UI for manual deployment and management during development and initial POC work.